candy-lang/candy/language/language.md

 impl Foo for Bar
 ```

-Visibility (can't have a manual modifier): intersection of `class` and abstract class/interface visibilities
+Visibility (can't have an explicit modifier): intersection of `class` and abstract class/interface visibilities

 ## 5. Enums